Oral Pathology Atlanta

 - Snellville: Snellville Phone Number 770-979-9500

-- Don’t ignore suspicious lumps or sores.
+- Do not ignore any suspicious sores or lumps

-- Schedule an oral pathology evaluation.
+- Schedule an oral pathology evaluation if you discover any abnormalities

 Our board-certified specialists will perform a thorough examination of your oral cavity.
 Catching oral pathology early can provide more treatment options.
 Call one of our offices to schedule an appointment or complete our Request an Appointment form.